 My personal favorites are:

-- Spicy Rice Cake (Tteokbokki) – a staple to Korean street food scene and is a common menu item in restaurants as well, these are literally just boiled rice cakes served in gochujang chili sauce.
+- Spicy Rice Cake (Tteokbokki) – a staple to the Korean street food scene and is a common menu item in restaurants as well, these are literally just boiled rice cakes served in gochujang chili sauce.
 Sounds simple, but it makes for a comforting snack, especially in the cold winter weather.

 - Korean Pancake with Brown Sugar filling (Hotteok) – if you can find this, make sure you get them fresh off the fryer.
 That first bite into a Hotteok, where the brown sugar filling melts into your mouth is one of the best memories I had from Seoul.

 Where to eat korean street food in Seoul

 - Myeongdong Main Street